terben/Programming_in_Python_BCGS_Summer_2020/jupyter_lab_intro/README.md

-# Files to show some of JupyterLabs capabilities
+# Files to show some of JupyterLabs features

 - `COVID-19-2020-04-20.csv`: very efficient `csv`-file viewer

 - `Example_Markdown.md`: example for Markdown.
-YOu can diretly transfer examples and modify them within your notebook
+You can diretly transfer examples and modify them within your notebook

 - `physics718_small.png`: image viewer